 Curious if intentional living is for you?
 In this article, I break down the steps needed to create an intentional life you’ll love.
 At its heart, living life intentionally is aligning your inner values with your daily decisions.
 This creates harmony in your home, mind and spirit.

-It’s Friday night, you take a sip of your rosé and find yourself browsing Sephora’s website (again).
+It’s Friday night, you take a sip of rosé and find yourself aimlessly Amazon.

-Soon, a cardboard box will arrive on your doorstep.
+Soon, a light brown cardboard box will arrive on your doorstep.

-Despite your decent job and home filled with trendy decorations and the hottest new electronics, something feels off.
-Your life looks amazing on the outside, but internally, you ask yourself “is this it?”
+Despite decent jobs and homes filled with trendy decorations and the hottest new electronics, something feels off.
+Life looks amazing on the outside, but internally we ask ourselves “is this it?”

-[Important to note – I’m not here to shame you for wanting money, nice things or shopping.
-You can have all of this while living with intention, so keep reading!]
+Oh, and before we move on let me be clear.
+I won’t shame you for wanting money, nice things or shopping.
+You can have all of this while living with intention.

 There’s a lot of info below, so be sure to bookmark this post and come back to it as often as you need to.
 I also recommend having a journal or notebook handy to write out your answers to the questions you’ll find throughout the road map.

 Firstly, let’s look ahead at the life you wish to create.

 Close your eyes and take a deep relaxing inhale and exhale.
 Pause.
 Be in the present moment.

 Grab your journal, consider the following questions and write out your honest answers: